 This area of focus deals with the teaching of Biblical and Talmudic texts.
 In the program, lecturers will teach how to analyze examples of different texts, in order to give the participants the necessary tools to delve into them and teach them in schools and communities.
 In the courses, participants will learn about different perspectives, like Philosophy of the Child, Levinas’ ethical perspective, and others.
 This focus is both theoretical and practical, because the coursework involves both the fundamentals of various perspectives on education, and practical examples that can be implemented in the field.

 3. Entrepreneurship and Innovation in Jewish Education:

 In this focus area, participants will analyze their own personal visions of Jewish Education as well as their institutional visions, using the study of several theories to help them self-reflect.
 Vision, innovation and entrepreneurship are the three main components of this focus area.
-Students can enroll to the Entrepreneurship & Innovation Track in Jewish education, from theory to practice, to deepen on social entrepreneurship concepts and their application to Jewish education.
+Students can enroll in the Entrepreneurship & Innovation Track in Jewish education, from theory to practice, to deepen their knowledge on social entrepreneurship concepts and their application to Jewish education.